 A 4th option is to freeze the clay for about 30 minutes.

-Either of these methods will work, it’s important to keep in mind that they may not result in a completely hard final product.
-For example, if you’re using compressed air to harden your clay, it’s possible that the clay will end up with a slightly spongy texture.
-If you’re letting the clay dry out slowly, it may not harden all the way through and could be susceptible to breaking or crumbling.
+Either of these methods will work.
+It’s important to remember that they may not result in a completely hard final product.
+For example, if you’re using compressed air to harden your clay, it’s possible that the clay will end up slightly spongy.
+Letting the clay dry out slowly may not harden all the way through and could be susceptible to breaking or crumbling.

 What is the difference between clay and modeling clay?